 I hold a Master’s degree in International Relations from the University of Amsterdam, a Bachelor’s degree in sustainable tourism from the NHTV and a course certificate Development Studies from the London School of Economics.

-My dedication to the Astanga yoga took off in 2008 and this year I started teaching the practice to students.
-My studies will continue as there is so much more to explore in the eightfold path.
+My dedication to the Astanga yoga took off in 2008 and I started teaching the practice to students in 2015.
+My studies will continue as there is so much more to explore in the eightfold path and the Buddha Dharma.